aliekins/SATProject/README.md

  - `-o OUTPUT`, `--output OUTPUT` : Output file for the DIMACS format (i.e. the CNF formula)
  - `-s SOLVER`, `--solver SOLVER` : The SAT solver used.
 Default: glucose
  - `-v {0,1}`, `--verb {0,1}` : Verbosity of the SAT solver to be used

+>[!WARNING]
+>If you are planning on testing larger inputs on the (worse option)[./inefficient_nonogram.py], I recommend getting yourself a coffee, extra disc and possibly a cooling fan (for both yourself and your PC) :slightly_smiling_face:

 ## Examples
 examples here